-For the results presented here, the distributions were assumed to be normal, as this is a reasonable approximation to the expected noise distribution.
-However, to confirm the results, the Monte Carlo experiments were also performed drawing at random from a Cauchy distribution and from a cosine distribution.
+the expected noise distribution.
+However, to confirm the results the Monte Carlo experiments were also performed by drawing at random from a Cauchy distribution and from a cosine distribution.
 For the Cauchy distribution, which has longer tails than a normal distribution, the largest skill scores obtained were less than the largest skill scores for the normal distribution.
 For the cosine distribution, which has shorter tails than a normal distribution, the largest skill scores were very similar to those obtained from the normal distribution.
 In all cases, there is a clear tail of the distribution of the emergence variables to larger skill scores not present for the random variables, indicating that it is very unlikely that chance alone accounts for the performance of the best variables at distinguishing PE from NE regions.